 Previously taught materials are reviewed frequently in new sentence patterns.

-The price is fair for what’s included in the lessons.
+The price is fair for what’s included in the lessons and on the website.

 The focus on Italian culture, names, and places.

 The manner in which things you’ve learned come up later on in future lessons.